remarshal-project/remarshal/README.md

   --wrap <key>          wrap the data in a map type with the given key --yaml-style {,',",|,>}
                         YAML formatting style
+  --yaml-style-newline {,',",|,>}
+                        YAML formatting style override for strings that contain a newline
 ```

 Instead of `remarshal` with format arguments,